khalid-hussain/shaheen/chap16.md

 He's certainly brave but very zealous.
 I would like to see him.
 I think he has been injured very badly."

-A horseman came forward and said to Moosa, "No one knows the whereabouts of the Sultan.
+A horseman came forward and said to Musa, "No one knows the whereabouts of the Sultan.
 Some men have seen his vacant horse."

 A sort of anxiety appeared on Badr bin Mughira's face and he said, "I thought